ayoadereti/bamzybot/README.md

 # License
 Distributed under the GPL License.
-See 'LICENSE.txt' for more information
+See 'LICENSE.md' for more information

 # Acknowledgements
 Relevant links, including API documentation and resources used to help with implementation and understanding of